How to Get to Virginia Polytechnic Inst in Washington, D.C. - Baltimore, MD by Bus or Train?

 We make riding to Virginia Polytechnic Inst easy, which is why over 1.5 million users, including users in Washington, D.C. - Baltimore, MD, trust Moovit as the best app for public transit.
 You don’t need to download an individual bus app or train app, Moovit is your all-in-one transit app that helps you find the best bus time or train time available.

-For information on prices of train and bus, costs and ride fares to Virginia Polytechnic Inst, please check the Moovit app.
+For information on prices of bus and train, costs and ride fares to Virginia Polytechnic Inst, please check the Moovit app.

 Use the app to navigate to popular places including to the airport, hospital, stadium, grocery store, mall, coffee shop, school, college, and university.